-With the flu season in full stride and the potential threat of the Wuhan Coronavirus lurking, what should businesses do to ensure a healthy-as-possible workplace?
+With the flu season in full stride and the potential threat of the coronavirus lurking, what should businesses do to ensure a healthy-as-possible workplace?

-Second, when there is a threat of contagious illness, consider another reminder to employees, this time about basic common sense – wash your hands frequently, cough into your hand or arm, and if you are sick, do not come to work!
+Second, consider another reminder to employees, this time about basic common sense – wash your hands frequently, cough into your arm, and if you are sick, do not come to work!

-Third, consider making available hand sanitizer gel or wipes.
+Third, make hand sanitizer gel or wipes available.
 Hand sanitization is a key way to prevent the spread of many illnesses.
+If hand sanitizer is not available, good old fashioned soap will do.
 Hand sanitization items can be placed in entrance areas, employee lounges or eating areas, next to time-clocks, and bathrooms.
 Have your cleaning personnel do simple things as well, such as cleaning doorknobs and cabinet handles, to help fight the spread of any contagious illness.
 Definitely make sure bathrooms (including door and faucet handles) are cleaned daily.

 Fourth, educate your employees on things they can do to prevent the spread of illnesses.
 Did you know that some of the most “germy” things in an office are personal cell phones and computer keyboards?
-A quick wipe of these items at the start of the day can do a lot of good.
-If there is a potential outbreak of an illness, consider checking the Center for Disease Control’s website at cdc.gov for useful information about the symptoms of the illness, how it is spread, and preventative measures to take, and share that information with your employees.
+A quick wipe of these items and any “high-touch” surfaces at the start of the day can do a lot of good.
+When there is an outbreak of an illness, check the Center for Disease Control’s website at cdc.gov for useful information about the symptoms of the illness, how it is spread, and preventative measures to take, and share that information with your employees.

-When and if there is a serious outbreak that shows real potential for hospitalization or even death, more stringent practices can be put into place, such as providing surgical masks to employees, requiring employees who have been exposed to an illness to “telecommute” or otherwise stay away from work during any incubation period, requiring employees who have been exposed to take a test to determine if they have the illness before being allowed to return to work, limiting travel to areas that are considered “high risk,” sending home employees who show any symptoms of the illness, or even shutting down all or part of an office or facility.
+When and if there is a serious outbreak that shows real potential for hospitalization or even death, more stringent practices can be put into place, such as requiring employees who have been exposed to an illness to “telecommute” or otherwise stay away from work during any incubation period, requiring employees who have been exposed to take a test to determine if they have the illness before being allowed to return to work, limiting travel, checking temperatures of employees as they walk in, sending home employees who show any symptoms of the illness, or even shutting down all or part of an office or facility.

 Given the variety of circumstances a business could face, give yourself the flexibility to address each situation on a case-by-case basis.
 Planning, however, is important.
-Consider a planning meeting to address what procedures you might follow during a pandemic or quarantine; here are some issues to address:
+Here are some issues to address:

 - What policies do you already have in place that could impact your reaction to a pandemic or quarantine?